angelolmg/python-auto-painter/README.md

 * Check the folder, there are examples.
 * The audio length needs to meet the timelapse lenghts in your case.
 In mine, to color 3 ~ 5 pictures, 10 second clips are long enought.
 * If its to short, it will mute mid video, if its too long, it will drag the last frame.

-### If you use VSCode...
+#### If you use VSCode...
 * You might need to edit the 'settings.json' w/ your python path & the 'myDriver' folder location.

-### Installing

-1. Download or clone the repository
-2. Go to 'autopainter.py' and update all the 'path' variables (except the 'videoPath' one)
-3. Create 3 new additional folders named 'Images', 'Lines' and 'Frames' at the root folder.
-4. Create 2 folders at your google drive root named 'bloob_buffer' and 'Bloobs' 5 If you haven't yet, do the [python quickstart](https://developers.google.com/drive/api/v3/quickstart/python) at the google drive API
-6. Add your 'credentials.json' and 'token.pickle' (created at the step above) to the 'myDrive' folder to give the application access to your drive
-7. Add a new linework image to the 'bloob_buffer' folder and run the application (reffer to the good/bad image example)
-8. In a few seconds, you should see a finished linework & timelapse uploaded at your 'Bloob' drive.

 ## Deployment

 I implemented this in a [pythonanywhere](https://www.pythonanywhere.com/) live server to get advantage from the task schedule, so I don't have to mannualy start the process for new lines daily.
-Thats easily achievable, just copy all the code, folders and follow the installing accordingly.
+That's easily achievable, just copy all the code, folders and follow the installing accordingly.
 Change paths as needed.

 *OBS.: If you have any problem related to sockets there, reinstalling the pysockets module solved it here.
 Also Google is your friend.*

 ## Built With

 * Python with a bunch of modules.
 Most notably the 'requests', 'PIL', 'cv2', 'moviepy' and the google drive ones.
+* [Colormind API](http://colormind.io/) for cool color palettes.
+* [Random word API](https://random-word-api.herokuapp.com/home) for cool placeholder names.

 ## Authors